npm/cli/docs/content/commands/npm-adduser.md

 The username, password, and email are read in from prompts.

-To reset your password, go to <https://www.npmjs.com/forgot>
+Go to <https://www.npmjs.com/forgot> to reset your password.

-To change your email address, go to <https://www.npmjs.com/email-edit>
+Go to <https://www.npmjs.com/email-edit> to change your email address.

 You may use this command multiple times with the same user account to authorize on a new machine.
 When authenticating on a new machine,